 “While at Shenandoah, I received outstanding instruction as well as access to internships that prepared me to take on any challenge I would face,” said Cook.
 “My professors taught me how to think objectively and approach a challenge, and they remain wonderful resources and mentors to this day.”

 Cook is the president of Vinyl Marketing in Ashland, Ohio, where she previously served as the director of operations.
 Prior to her career with Vinyl Marketing, she was the director of development and marketing for Renaissance Theatre in Mansfield, Ohio.

 “The quality of education students receive at Shenandoah is outstanding,” said Cook.
 “I was prepared for anything that came my way following my graduation, no matter how challenging, because I had the resources and the connections available to me and my instructors taught me how to approach challenges in the field.”

-Some of Cook’s most rewarding moments during her position were being able to form community partnerships that benefited not only the theatre, but other organizations in the community.
+Some of Cook’s most rewarding moments during her position at Renaissance Theatre were being able to form community partnerships that benefited not only the theatre, but other organizations in the community.
 An example of this was helping to create an exhibit at the local children’s museum based on the theatre.
 Cook was able to help grow the audience, raise the community profile of the organization, as well as secure funding for numerous projects, including a grant which funded the restoration of plaster and paint on the interior of the theatre.
 She also created a podcast and a weekly blog that was able to garner thousands of downloads and encourage audience growth.
 “Being able to make a difference in the life of our small town makes me proud!” explained Cook.